 The developing offshore industry in Bass Strait saw Nobles commissioned the largest swaging machine and tensile tester (at the time) in Australia.
 The offshore construction engineers wanted products thoroughly tested, and if necessary, destruction tested.
 To provide for this need, Nobles built a 3500kN test machine for its Victorian operation.

 Talurit manufacturing begins in Melbourne along with tensile testing of wire rope, slings and other lifting gear.

 Nobles in Adelaide became the first Australian wire rope supplier to manufacture Talurit mechanically spliced slings.

 The company opened in Victoria in 1935, selling foundry equipment.

-A. Noble & Son Limited was founded in Adelaide in 1911, importing supplies for the foundry industry.
+A. Noble & Son Limited was founded in Adelaide in 1911 and its primary business was importing supplies for the foundry industry.
 After a trip to Broken Hill by the founder, George Adie Noble, an interest in supplying mining equipment was soon developed.
-Wire rope was imported from the United Kingdom, which was a basis for Noble's growth.
+Wire rope was imported from the United Kingdom, which was a basis for Nobles growth.